Shareholder Rights Directive II – How does Zurich Insurance Group comply?

 Engagement policy (Article 3g para 1): Does Zurich have a proxy voting and engagement policy?

 Yes.
 Active ownership (defined by Zurich as proxy voting and engagement) is a vital part of Zurich’s role as a responsible investor.
-More detailed information can be found in Zurich’s Proxy Voting Policy & Guidelines, as well as Zurich’s engagement policy, which can be found in the appendix of our Responsible Investment White Paper (Section VII).
+More detailed information can be found in Zurich’s Proxy Voting Policy & Guidelines (Appendix 1), as well as Zurich’s engagement policy, which can be found in the appendix of our Responsible Investment White Paper (Appendix 7).